api-platform/docs/core/operations.md

 <p align="center" class="symfonycasts"><a href="https://symfonycasts.com/screencast/api-platform/operations?cid=apip"><img src="../symfony/images/symfonycasts-player.png" alt="Operations screencast"><br>Watch the Operations screencast</a></p>

 API Platform automatically registers typical [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations and describes them in the exposed documentation (Hydra and Swagger).
-It also creates and registers routes corresponding to these operations in the Symfony routing system (if it is available).
+It also creates and registers routes for these operations in the Symfony routing system, if available, or in the Laravel routing system, should that be the case.

 The behavior of built-in operations is briefly presented in the [Getting started](getting-started.md#mapping-the-entities) guide.